 - December 2017 – The Department's UCR Program received their NIBRS recertification after transitioning to a new UCR system.

 - September 2018 – Texas has received commitment from approximately 550 agencies to transition by the Texas goal of September 1, 2019, and a total of approximately 900 agencies committed to transition by January 1, 2021.

 The Texas version of NIBRS, includes all national data elements as well as Texas-specific data.
-As of July 2018, approximately 870 agencies have committed to transition to NIBRS reporting by August of 2021, the transition date set forth by the FBI.
-Although many years from full implementation, the State of Texas UCR program is currently collecting information from 708 NIBRS-certified agencies.
+As of January 2022, The State of Texas UCR program is currently collecting information from 1,015 NIBRS-certified agencies.
 At this time, there is not a separate publication for IBR data.
 IBR data is converted to summary for its inclusion in the Crime in Texas report.

 The Uniform Crime Reporting Program (UCR) provides a nationwide view of crime based on the submission of crime information by law enforcement agencies throughout the country.
 This data is used in law enforcement administration, operation, and management, as well as to indicate the level and nature of crime in the United States.

 IBR collects data on each single crime occurrence.
 NIBRS collects data on each single incident and arrest within 24 offense categories made up of 52 Group A offenses.
 The offenses that fall into this category are:

 - Burglary/Breaking and Entering

 - Pornography/Obscene Material